anchpop/wise_mans_haskell/book.md

 !newthought(This seems) like a good time to introduce some new terminology.

 1) Type constructors: When you write `data Color = [...]` or `data Residence = [...]`, that's you declaring `Color` or `Residence` as a *type constructor*!sidenote(In this case, a type constructor that takes no parameters.
 Since it takes no parameters, we usually just call it a type.
 We'll discuss type constructors that take parameters later in this chapter.).
 Anywhere that Haskell expects a type, you can pass it `Color` or `Residence`.
-For example, if you had a function called `houseAppraisal` that takes a `Residence` and returns a number representing it's value, it's type signature could be `houseAppraisal :: (Num a) => Residence -> a`. `Residence` here is a type constructor, but we'd usually just call it a type.
+For example, if you had a function called `houseAppraisal` that takes a `Residence` and returns a number representing its value, it's type signature could be `houseAppraisal :: (Num a) => Residence -> a`. `Residence` here is a type constructor, but we'd usually just call it a type.

 2) Data constructors: On the other hand, when you write `White | Black | Red | Green | Blue` or `Home Color | Apartment`, you're defining *data constructors*.
 These are functions and can be used in expressions or pattern matching.
 For example, the function `warmInSummer (Home Black) = True`.
 Here, `Home` is a data constructor that takes one argument!marginnote(A data constructor that takes one argument is called a *unary* data constructor.), and `Apartment` is a data constructor that doesn't take any arguments either.!marginnote(Data constructors are sometimes also called *value constructors*.).